salahadawi/ft_select/README.md

 ## Usage
 Launching ft_select with one or more parameters brings up a user interface with these parameters.

-* Left arrow: Move left
+* Left arrow: Move cursor left
-* Right arrow: Move right
+* Right arrow: Move cursor right
-* Up arrow: Jump to start
+* Up arrow: Jump cursor to start
-* Down arrow: Jump to end
+* Down arrow: Jump cursor to end
 * Space: Toggle selection
 * '+' key: Select all
 * '-' key: Deselect all